uio-bmi/dagsim/docs/_sources/quickstart.rst.txt

     The first thing that we need to define is the functions that relate the nodes to each other.
     For the model that we have defined above we would need three functions, one to sample data from a given Gaussian distribution, one that adds two numbers, and one that squares a number and adds a constant to it.

-    For :math:`X` and :math:`Y` we can use the :code:`np.random.normal` function from :code:`numpy`.
-For the remaining nodes we could either use functions from :code:`numpy`, for example, or define our own functions.
-Here we chose the latter to show how one could use user-defined functions.
+    For :math:`p\_head` and :math:`sequence\_length` we can use the :code:`np.random.uniform` and the :code:`np.random.randint` functions, respectively, from :code:`numpy`.
+For the sequence node, we would need to define our own function, e.g.:

     .. highlight:: python
     .. code-block:: python

-        def add(x, y):
-            return x + y
+        from random import choices

-        def square_plus_constant(z, constant):
+        def simulate_sequence(seq_len, p_head):
-            return np.square(z) + constant
+            return "".join(choices(["H", "T"], [p_head, 1-p_head], k=seq_len))

-    These functions would inform DagSim how to simulate the values of :math:`Z` and :math:`W` based on the values of their parents.
+    This functions would inform DagSim how to simulate the value of :math:`sequence` based on the values of its parents.

     2. **Defining the graph:**

-    Since X uses the default arguments of the :code:`np.random.normal` function, we don't provide any arguments for the function, only the name of the node and the function itself.
+    Since :math:`p_\head` uses the default arguments of the :code:`np.random.uniform` function, we don't provide any arguments for the function, only the name of the node and the function itself.
-    For the nodes :math:`Y`, :math:`Z` and :math:`W`, we need to give each a name, the function to evaluate, and the values of the arguments of the corresponding function.
+    For the nodes :math:`sequence\_length` and :math:`sequence`, we need to give each node a name, the function to evaluate, and the arguments of the corresponding functions.

     Passing these arguments mimics the way this is done in Python.
-These arguments can be either positional arguments (provided in the form of a list of the arguments' values), keyword arguments (in the form of a dictionary with (arg_name:arg_value) keys-value pairs), or a combination of both, as shown below.
+These arguments can be either positional arguments (provided in the form of a list of the arguments' values), keyword arguments (in the form of a dictionary with (arg_name:arg_value) keys-value pairs), or a combination of both.
+For more information on different ways to pass arguments, check this tutorial.
+In this example, they are all passed as positional arguments.

     .. highlight:: python
     .. code-block:: python

-        X = ds.Node(name="X", function=np.random.normal)
-        Y = ds.Node(name="Y", function=np.random.normal, kwargs={"loc": 1, "scale": 2})
-        Z = ds.Node(name="Z", function=add, args=[X, Y])
-        W = ds.Node(name="W", function=square_plus_constant, args=[Z], kwargs={"constant": 2})
+        sequence_length = ds.Node(name="sequence_length", function=np.random.randint, args=[10, 20])
+        p_head = ds.Node(name="p_head", function=np.random.uniform)
+        sequence = ds.Node(name="sequence", function=simulate_sequence, args=[sequence_length, p_head])

     At this stage, we can simply compile the graph as follows: